 The Company has deferred tax assets in connection with the intercompany transfer of certain operations.
 The determination of these assets requires management to make significant estimates and assumptions about the fair value of the related operations.
 Critical estimates include, but are not limited to, internal revenue and expense forecasts and discount rates, while critical assumptions include those regarding macroeconomic conditions and prevailing tax laws.
 The discount rates used in the income method to reduce expected future cash flows to present value are derived from a weighted-average cost of capital analysis and are adjusted to reflect the inherent risks related to the cash flow.
 Although the Company believes its assumptions and estimates are reasonable and appropriate, they are based in part on historical experience and are inherently uncertain.
-Unanticipated events and circumstances may occur that could differ adversely from the Company's assumptions and estimates, while critical discourt rates used in the encome method to reduce expected for adversely from the Company's assumptions and estimates, while critical assumptions and estimates are reasonable and appropriate, they are based in part on historical experience and are inherently uncertain.
 Unanticipated events and circumstances may occur that could differ adversely from the Company's assumptions and estimates, which could require the Company to reduce its deferred tax assets in future periods.